thefreys/thefreys.github.io/content-templates/blog-post/css-to-change-bullet-symbol/AI-answers/chatgpt/markdown.md

 </html>
 ```

-This example uses CSS to style the tree, nodes, and connecting lines.
-You can customize the styling further to match your preferences.
-Additionally, you may want to add more details to each node, such as names and additional information, and adjust the styling accordingly.
+In this example, each level of nesting has a different symbol.
+You can customize the symbols and styling as needed.